mesosphere-backup/dcos-vagrant/examples/java-spring/README.md

 ## Load Balancer

-On production deployments of DCOS, the private agent nodes are not usually externally accessible.
+On production deployments of DC/OS, the private agent nodes are not usually externally accessible.
 So a load balancer (reverse proxy) is required in order to be able to access apps.
 One way to do that is with [Marathon-LB](https://github.com/mesosphere/marathon-lb).

 **Add Multiverse Package Repository**

 Marathon-LB is in the Multiverse repo.
-So the Multiverse must be added to the DCOS CLI config.
+So the Multiverse must be added to the DC/OS CLI config.

-See the [DCOS CLI docs](../../docs/dcos-cli.md#multiverse) on how to add the multiverse repo.
+See the [DC/OS CLI docs](../../docs/dcos-cli.md#multiverse) on how to add the multiverse repo.

 **Deploy Marathon-LB**